gordonhch/custom-ditribution-system-with-cwrsync/README.md

 Setup a vps server and upload your folder and files there.
 We'll call the base sync folder 'folder1'.

 Add a new user to be used for syncing only.
-We call this user 'username1'
+We call this user 'username1'.

+Disable Key-authentication for this account for now.
+Don't do this with your root.

 As we have your files at /rootpath1/path2/path3/folder1/ at the server 1.1.1.1, look at this line in the script:

 > username1@1.1.1.1:/rootpath1/path2/path3/folder1/ folder1/

-replace:
+replace placeholders:
 * `username1` with the account,
 * `1.1.1.1` with your ip or address,
 * `/rootpath1/path2/path3/folder1/` for the path to the sync folder(the source),
 * `folder1/` for the client folder to download into(the destination).

-paths:
+using paths:
 * keep the `/` in-place to avoid syntax issues.
 * You could use relative paths in the source path and/or `../` in the destination path.
 * But beware that your users might break the path relations without realizing it.